Twigonometry/OSCP-Notes-Template/README.md

 **Important Note**: if you use this repository, make sure you do not publicly share your OSCP notes by accident (i.e. in a public fork of this repo) or OffSec will be [angry](https://cdn.emojidex.com/emoji/seal/Angryping.png).

-Some notes may have duplicate headers due to the changes in Obsidian v1.0.
-I've removed these where I've found them, but some still exist.

 ## Installation

 ### Installing Obsidian